marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 * either companies or recruitment agencies ask you to be available on office hours and for long times.
 This is plain [wrong](http://www.recruitingblogs.com/m/blogpost?id=502551%3ABlogPost%3A1466641).
   Even if I’m willing to change job, it doesn’t mean that I’m not involved in my current position.
-  Recruiting is one of the most important apsect of a company so it is your responsibility to adapt.
+  Recruiting is one of the most important aspect of a company so it is your responsibility to adapt.
-* [salary negotiation](http://www.kalzumeus.com/2012/01/23/salary-negotiation/) is a biaised game where the interviewee is often being tricked.
-The compay is not looking for your ‘real’ value but the lowest salary they can pay you.
+* [salary negotiation](http://www.kalzumeus.com/2012/01/23/salary-negotiation/) is a biased game where the interviewee is often being tricked.
+The company is not looking for your ‘real’ value but the lowest salary they can pay you.
 Neglecting the salary will often lower your motivation to perform at the job very soon.
 Do *not* lower your salary expectations and even better, do not reveal your expectations first.

-Knowing this, job interviews are an exercice that requires a good preparation.
+Knowing this, job interviews are an exercise that requires a good preparation.

 # Screen interviews